Pray

 “The harvest is plentiful, but the laborers are few.
 Therefore, pray earnestly to the Lord of the harvest to send out laborers into his harvest.” — Luke 10:2

-Help us reach the MOOR
+Help us reach the UNREACHED

 Follow us on social